italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **Name**
     - **Description**
   * - **vp**
     - The Digital Credential in its original state.
 The public key contained in the Digital Credential MUST be used to verify the entire VP JWS as Proof of Possession of the private key which the public key is included in the Digital Credential.
-Eg: for SD-JWT VC the pblic key is provided within the ``cnf.jwk`` claim.
+Eg: for SD-JWT VC the public key is provided within the ``cnf.jwk`` claim.
   * - **jti**
     - JWS unique identifier.
   * - **iat**